 Eating well is good for your mental as well as your physical health.
 But which foods are particularly important to keep your grey matter happy and healthy?

 Like everything else in your body, the brain cannot work without energy.
-The ability to concentrate and focus comes from an adequate, steady supply of energy in the form of glucose, in our blood, to the brain.
-Achieve this by choosing wholegrains which have a low-GI, which means they release glucose slowly into the bloodstream, keeping you mentally alert throughout the day.
+The ability to concentrate and focus comes from an adequate, steady supply of energy (in the form of glucose) in our blood, to the brain.
+Achieve this by choosing wholegrains which have a low-GI, which means they release their energy slowly into the bloodstream, keeping you mentally alert throughout the day.
+Eating too few healthy carbs, like wholegrains, may lead to brain fog and irritability.
 Opt for 'brown' wholegrain cereals, granary bread, rice and pasta.

 2. Oily fish